-The following criteria is a partial list of reasons why patients may be eligible to participate in this clinical trial.
-Further evaluation with a medical professional is required.
+The following criteria is a partial list of reasons why patients may or may not be eligible to participate in this clinical trial.
+Further evaluation with a medical professional will be required to determine full eligibility.

 Inclusion Criteria: